SAML-Toolkits/php-saml/demo/SHIBBOLETH.md

 		</md:EntityDescriptor>
 	</EntitiesDescriptor>

-Be aware that demo SP metadata have a TTL of one week: adjust the value in `validUntil` attribute if you plan longer tests.
+Be aware that demo SP metadata have a TTL of one week: adjust the value in the `validUntil` attribute if you plan longer tests.

 Now, edit the `$IDP_HOME/conf/relying-party.xml` file; just after the `DefaultRelyingParty`